The Clear Edge

 • Dependencies (does this require other people, tools, or decisions first?)

-• Complexity (is the solution straightforward or requires testing/iteration?)
+• Complexity (is the solution straightforward or does it require testing/iteration?)

 Example scoring: